Heart Artifact Removal in Electrohysterography Measurements Using Algebraic Differentiators

 The model \eqref{eq:signal_model_dirac} relies on two key idealizations: the Dirac delta representation of impulsive events and the smoothness of the baseline signal.
 Both are motivated by temporal scale separation inherent in EHG signals.
-Physiologically, impulsive events such as cardiac R-waves (10--20~ms), uterine electromyographic bursts (100--500~ms), and bowel peristaltic events (seconds to tens of seconds, often occurring as propagating spike-burst complexes)create sharp transients \cite{VANLEUTEREN2019176,Petersen2020}.
-In contrast, baseline components arising from respiratory modulation (0.2--0.5~Hz) and postural drift (minutes) vary on much longer time scales \cite{abbaspour2014removing}.
-Since pulse durations are much shorter than baseline variation scales ($\tau_{\text{baseline}} \sim$ 2--5~s), impulsive events appear instantaneous relative to baseline dynamics, justifying the Dirac representation.
+Physiologically, cardiac R-waves (10--20~ms) and uterine electromyographic bursts are short relative to baseline variations from respiratory modulation and postural drift, so impulsive events appear instantaneous relative to baseline dynamics, justifying the Dirac representation.